 - Cosrx One Step Pimple Clear Pads: $16.95

 I tend to skip past this step because layering too much product congests my acne-prone skin, but this step is great for those who need a boost of hydration.
 Sheet masks are layered on top of the products you’ve already applied, and then left in.
 It’s a step that also forces me to lay down and relax… something I don’t normally do.
 Maybe I should try this step more often.

-My favorite sheet masks: TONYMOLY I’m Real Sheet Masks: this pack of 11 sheets comes in a variety of formulas to try, and is perfect for those whose skin concerns are constantly changing.
-And at $7.99, we’re looking at about $0.73 cents per sheet mask, which is pretty cost-effective!
+My favorite sheet masks: TONYMOLY I’m Real Sheet Masks: this pack of 10 sheets comes in a variety of formulas to try, which lets you figure out which formula is your favorite.

 How to use: Simply stick-on the mask and leave on for 30 minutes, then remove the sheet.
 Do not rinse the product off – massage into the skin until absorbed.
 If you feel there’s too much, pat down with a tissue and then proceed to massage into skin.

 Other notable sheet masks:

 - SNP Animal Character Printed Masks (Pack of 8): $9.99

 - Innisfree It’s Real Squeeze Sheet Masks (Pack of 10): $14.90